core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * CoAP Transport: This field contains a text string.
 The value MUST be unique and it uniquely identifies the transport used for CoAP messages.

-* Transport Information Details: This field contains a lists of text strings.
+* Transport Information Details: This field contains a list of text strings.
 Each text string is the name of an element that provides transport-specific information related to a pertinent CoAP request.
 Optional elements are prepended by '?' and MUST be specified next to each other as last ones.

 * Reference: This contains a pointer to the public specification for the item.